 For most independent restaurants, the complete supplier picture is mixed.
 Some distributors are in BlueCart.
 Local farms, specialty importers, boutique beverage suppliers, and equipment vendors are not.
 A procurement system that only closes the loop for enrolled suppliers leaves the operationally hardest relationships unaddressed.

 No agentic supplier-reply parsing across channels.
 Invoice OCR processes a document after the order arrives.
-Agentic supplier-reply parsing is a different capability: it reads the confirmation email saying "blueberries out till Friday, subbing strawberries 1:1, price up $0.50/lb, case count changed from 12 to 8" and immediately updates the purchase order's expected items, price, quantity, delivery date, and receiving expectation — before the truck arrives.
+Agentic supplier-reply parsing is a different capability: it reads the confirmation email saying "blueberries out till Friday, subbing strawberries 1:1, price up $0.50/lb, case count changed from 12 to 8" and creates reviewable updates to the purchase order's expected items, price, quantity, delivery date, and receiving expectation — before the truck arrives.
 The distinction matters on Wednesday afternoon when the produce confirmation comes in and the kitchen needs to know before Thursday's prep whether the recipe cost changed and whether the substitution triggered a margin alert.

 No statistical demand classification.
 Depletion-based ordering performs well for items with smooth, predictable demand.
 It produces poor recommendations for items with intermittent, erratic, or lumpy demand patterns — specialty spirits that sell four times a month in clusters, seasonal produce that moves heavily for three weeks then drops, specialty ingredients with irregular order cycles.
 These items require the Syntetos–Boylan Approximation: the bias-corrected intermittent-demand forecast that corrects for the systematic over-estimation in Croston's original method.
 Without demand-pattern classification (the SBC framework: smooth vs intermittent vs erratic vs lumpy based on ADI and CV²), a single averaging method under- or over-recommends on the items where the consequences are highest.